 Vinod: what is the final result of evaluation?

-Xu: firstly, we can reuse the exist CM for evaluation (IEEE 802.11ay preferred).
+Xu: firstly, we can reuse the existing CM for evaluation (IEEE 802.11ay preferred).
 Secondly, to ray tracing simulations.
 Thirdly, Measure real hardware.

 Next steps suggested by Tommi in the slides have been approved.